johnmjkim/route42-app/README.md

     - update FeedFragment to use regular PostAdapter instead of FirestorePostAdapter
     - make FeedFragment Searchview issue query only on submit
     - use single thread executor service to make REST API request
+27. Added create activity and create new post feature.
+    -
 # Requirements

 - Android Gradle Plugin Version 7.0.1